wisp92/pokered/README.md

   - You must have an open item slot to claim your prize
   - Any trainer can appear with any three pokemon
   - No breaks allowed in-between battles
+- Vendor added to Celadon Dept. Store 3F
+  - Sells moon stones, amber, fossils, exp all, master balls, and rare candy
+  - Only opens up after beating elite 4
+- The game corner chief will buy pokemon from the player post-e4
 - There is a new NPC in the west-east underground path that generates random battles after beating the elite 4
 - New item M.GENE: re-randomizes a pkmn's DVs to values of 9,8,8,8 or more.
   - Win 5 matches in a row against the random team NPC to get M.GENE items (leaving the area resets the win streak)